Demystifying the Lagrangian of classical mechanics

 \section{Invariance of the Euler-Lagrange equation under coordinate transformations}

-This section was inspired by the first chapter of Hagen (2009)~\cite{hagen2009path}.
+As announced in section \ref{sec:motivation} we now prove the astonishing invariance of the Euler-Lagrange equations under arbitrary coordinate transformations.

 Let $y=f(Y,x)$ be an invertible and differentiable coordinate transformation. \footnote{The most effective tool in a physicist's toolbox when solving physics problems is picking an appropriate coordinate system.
 A pendulum in Euclidean $(x,y)$ coordinates makes analyzing the problem cumbersome, but in circular $(r,\theta)$ coordinates, analysis becomes simple.
 Translating from the coordinate system of the problem statement to the coordinate system that best simplifies the system usually provides great insight, but translating back to the coordinate system of the problem statement is still necessary to solve the problem.} We define the transformed function $\widetilde{G}$ through $G$ by

-Using the derivation from section \ref{distance}, we find that making $S = \int\limits_{x_1}^{x_2} \widetilde{G}(Y,Y',x) \dd x$ stationary requires the Euler-Lagrange equation
+Using the derivation from section \ref{distance}, we find that making $S = \int_{x_1}^{x_2} \widetilde{G}(Y,Y',x) \dd x$ stationary requires the Euler-Lagrange equation

 be satisfied.
 This result is again reached by considering a small but arbitrary variation $\delta Y$ which again vanishes at its endpoints.

 Likewise, the variation of the same $S$ can be expressed by

 where $\delta f$ is given by $\delta f = \frac{\partial f}{\partial Y} \delta Y$.